Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ### Settings

-The settings section contains configuration for the demo's:
+The settings section contains configuration for the demos:

 - Ink: This section allows for selection of the type of inking tool, its colour and the choice of whether or not to use a background image.